IZMEHD/ARoMA/README.md

 **Step 7: Deployment to HoloLens 2 via Wifi**<br />
-*Note: This is just one of multiple methods to deploy a program to the HoloLens 2 but only this way was tested.*
+*Note: This is just one of multiple methods to deploy a program to the HoloLens 2 but only this way was tested.*<br />
-First you go to "File" (in Unity), then click on "Build settings..."
-Then make sure your settings look like this:
+First you go to "File" (in Unity), then click on "Build settings...".
+Under "Platform select "Universal Windows Platform" and make sure your settings look like this:

 <p align="center">
   <img src='https://github.com/IZMEHD/ARoMA/blob/main/imgs/BuildSettings2.JPG' width=650 >